This post is excerpted from Nathan’s book Ignite Your Leadership Expertise.

-In recent years, we’ve seen a new emphasis on the art of listening.
+In recent years, we’ve seen a new emphasis placed on the art of listening.
 It can’t be because listening is all of a sudden more important than it ever was before.
 Maybe the nature of work in the information age means the the cost of misunderstanding is higher.
-Or maybe our experts and trainers have been burned by poor listening and decided to produce more thought leadership on the topic.
+Or perhaps the experts have been burned by poor listening one too many times and decided to produce more thought leadership on the topic.

-At any rate, many studies demonstrate the importance of listening for communication, leadership and influence.
-We are apparently able to listen about 3 times faster than we can speak, but we also forget most of what we’ve heard.
+At any rate, study after study demonstrates the importance of listening for communication, leadership and influence.
+We are apparently able to listen about three times faster than we can speak, but we also forget most of what we’ve heard.
 Listening been identified as one of the top qualities employers seek.
 And the ability to listen well has been tied to the ability to lead.
 Leadership is impossible without communication and communication is impossible without listening.

-Everyone wants to be hired, to lead well, and to experience true understanding in the communication they engage in.
+Everyone wants to be hired, to lead well and to be understood.
 So how can we learn to listen more effectively?
-There are many solutions for growth, but one of the first may be to understand the various levels of listening that exist.
+The first step is to distinguish between the various listening levels that exist.
 Here are five of the most common ones:

 Passive listening occurs during virtually all of our waking moments.
-In passive listening, there is no difference between communication we are receiving and the white noise within hearing: traffic, hustle and bustle on the street, background music, the sound of nature, etc. The reason we listen passively is often that we are speaking, concentrating, or listening to something else.
-No communication with any of these passive elements occurs unless we either stop to give our attention or are interrupted.
+In passive listening, there is no conscious difference between communication we are receiving and the white noise we hear: traffic, background music, the sound of nature, etc. We tend to tune all of it out together, especially if we are simultaneously speaking, concentrating or listening to something else.
+No meaningful communication with any of these passive elements can take place unless we stop to give our full attention.

 Selective listening occurs when we tune in and out of our present circumstances or conversations.
-If you are in the car waiting for the traffic report on the radio, you likely let your attention span wander until the report comes on.
+If you are in the car waiting for the traffic report on the radio, you may let your attention span wander until the report comes on.
 We often do this with people as well.
 Picture yourself at a dinner party.
-When the conversation either holds no interest for you or is not in your area of expertise or knowledge, you drift.
+When the conversation holds no interest for you, you drift.
 But when it comes around to a topic where you have an opinion, you are much more likely to stay engaged.
-This can often occur in one-on-one conversations as well.
-If you’ve ever tried to talk with someone who was looking at their cell phone at the same time, you were likely the recipient of selective listening.
+If you’ve ever tried to answer an email while a co-working was speaking with you, you probably subjected them to selective listening – and probably annoyed them as well.

-Self-focused listening listens for meaning, but only as it applies to one’s self.
-If you have been in a work meeting where new upcoming changes were being communicated for the first time, it’s likely you were applying self-focused listening.
-You considered what the implications meant for your circumstances and whether they were positive or negative.
-If you see a news clip talking about changes to the tax codes, you probably apply self-focused listening.
-The same thing often happens in one-on-one conversations.
-Suppose you have a friend who tells you about his recent heart attack.
-If your reaction is to start figuring out if you have the same symptoms, you are engaged in self-focused listening.
+Self-focused listening pays close attention for meaning, but only as it applies to one’s self.
+If you have been in a work meeting where upcoming changes were being announced for the first time, it’s likely you were applying self-focused listening.
+You considered what the implications meant for you and whether they were positive or negative.
+If you see a news clip talking about changes to the tax codes, you will probably apply self-focused listening.
+The same thing can happens in one-on-one conversations.
+Suppose you have a friend who recounts a recent heart attack.
+If your reaction is to consider whether you’ve had the same symptoms, you are engaged in self-focused listening.

-Solution-focused listening tends to come the most naturally to many of us, but can also be the most irritating of all the levels depending on the circumstances. included here for a couple reasons.
-Solution-focused listening also occurs whenever we simultaneously listen and begin to form our response to what is being communicated.
-In that sense, we quickly translate the input (what we hear) into our own assessment (what we think) and then into new output (what we say).
+Solution-focused listening tends to come the most naturally to many of us, but can also be the most irritating of all the levels.
+It occurs whenever we simultaneously listen and begin to form our response to what is being communicated.
+We quickly translate the input (what we hear) into our own assessment (what we think) and then into new output (what we say).
 It requires a high level of engagement.
-Solution-focused listening is a must for situations where it’s important to think on your feet, such as public debates or managing an active crisis.
-But it can create a lot of misunderstanding or disillusionment in more intimate conversations.
-When a communicator is not seeking a solution, offering on can be very abrasive, especially since it is likely to be inaccurate, (based on limited understanding), inadequate (the listener doesn’t have the same circumstances or resources), or inappropriate (communicator isn’t seeking a solution at all).
+Solution-focused listening is a must for situations when it’s critical to think on your feet, such as public debates or managing an active crisis.
+But it can create significant misunderstanding or disillusionment in less urgent conversations.
+A solution-focused response is likely to be inaccurate (since it’s based on limited understanding), inadequate (the listener hasn’t had the same experience), or inappropriate (the communicator may not be seeking a solution at all).
 It can bring a premature end to the communication as well since the communicator can either accept the response or leave it.

 Active listening is the highest level.
-It is listening for the purpose of determining what the communication really means.
+It is listening for the sole purpose of understanding.
 Stephen Covey calls this “empathetic listening.”
-Other experts refer to it as “intuitive listening.”
-Since the listener “turns off” the voice in their head that is either crafting an interpretation, response, or solution, all of the focus is on the communicator.
-Folks who listen actively don’t assume they understand when the other person stops talking.
-They repeat back or ask if their understanding is in fact accurate.
-Then their curiosity allows them to probe deeper in order to understand more fully.
-The result is that once understanding truly occurs, future communication and solutions are likely to be much more effective.
+Others refer to it as “intuitive listening.”
+Active listeners have the self discipline to resist forming a response and place all their focus on the communicator and the message.
+People who listen actively don’t assume they have the complete picture once the other person stops talking.
+They repeat back or ask if their understanding is accurate.
+They may even ask follow-up questions in order to understand more fully.
+Once their understanding is confirmed, future communication and solution-finding are likely to be much more effective.

 Why is listening so difficult?
 Who do you know that listens really well?